sofaworks/nosleepautobot/README.md

 ## How to install and run NoxBot?
 _Running NoxBot assumes you already have done the [Reddit OAuth2 quickstart](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example)_

-NoxBot is written in and tested with Python 3.9+.
+NoxBot is written and tested with Python 3.10.x.
 After you have checked out the source code, you can do the following to start the bot.

 ```
 python -m venv .venv